shadowfacts/shadowfacts.github.io/_tutorials/forge-modding-1102/tile-entities-inventory.md

 ### Capabilities

 Forge provides a simple Entity Component System called capabilities.
 Capabilities allow mod developers to easily add/use functionality without having to implement lots of interfaces or perform lots of `instanceof` checks and casts.
 In this tutorial we'll use the Forge-provided `IItemHandler` capability which is a replacement for Vanilla's `IInventory` and `ISidedInventory`.
 We'll be using the `ItemStackHandler` implementation of the `IItemHandler` interface which is provided by Forge.
-By overriding the `hasCapability` and `getCapability` methods of our tile entity, we can "regster" the capabilty object and make it accessible to everyone else.
+By overriding the `hasCapability` and `getCapability` methods of our tile entity, we can "register" the capability object and make it accessible to everyone else.

 1. `insertItem`: This method takes 3 parameters: `int slot`, `ItemStack stack`, and `boolean simulate` and returns an `ItemStack`.
    1. `int slot`: The index of the slot in the inventory that we want to insert into.